crybx/git-references/new-git-install-config.md

 ### generate an SSH key

-on pc (per GitHub's directions):
+On pc, per GitHub's instructions (use the email you would use to log in to GitHub):

+`ssh-keygen -t ed25519 -C "your_email@example.com"`

+> Note: If you are using a legacy system that doesn't support the Ed25519 algorithm, use:
+>
-`ssh-keygen -t rsa -b 4096 -C "your.email@example.com"`
+> `ssh-keygen -t rsa -b 4096 -C "your.email@example.com"`

 on pc: